AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module18/ex6.md

 In the previous exercises you saw segment activations streamed to Azure Event Hub for anonymous profiles and as a consequence only the **ECID** was included as part of the identity map in the activation payload that was delivered to your Azure Event Hub function.
 In this last exercise you'll take a look at the activation payload for a known profile.

-Quit you browser completely and open Luma Telco again in an incognito window.
+Quit you browser completely and open Citi Signal again in an incognito window.

 Navigate to **Login/Register** and create a profile:

 ![6-10-create-profile.png](./images/6-10-create-profile.png)

-Navigate to the **Sports** page, this will make your known profile qualify for **Luma Telco Sports Fan**.
+Navigate to the **Sports** page, this will make your known profile qualify for **Citi Signal Sports Fan**.
 After the page loaded, navigate to the home page and open X-Ray to validate your segment qualifications:

 ![6-11-check-segment-qualif.png](./images/6-11-check-segment-qualif.png)